 The Common Pitfalls

-Without thoughtful design, narrow homes can feel enclosed or disconnected.
+The challenges of a narrow site are real: long corridors, tricky orientation, and limited window positions can restrict light and airflow.
 Long corridors, poor orientation, or limited windows can restrict natural light and airflow.
 The best narrow lot plans anticipate these issues early, creating comfortable homes that live well and hold their value long-term.

 Key Design Considerations for Narrow Homes